coinlegit/py-crypto-params/docs/index.rst

 The :class:`CryptoParams <cryptoparams.CryptoParams>` class provide methods to encrypt and decrypt strings using `AES <https://en.wikipedia.org/wiki/Advanced_Encryption_Standard>`_ algorithm [#aesalg]_.
-This way query parameters (but also *JSON responses*) can be obfuscated and read only by the possessors of the AES key.
+This way query parameters (but also *JSON responses*) can be obfuscated and read only by the possessors of the encryption key.

 This particular implementation, inspired by `marcoslin gist <https://gist.github.com/marcoslin/8026990>`_ is compatible with `crypto-js <https://code.google.com/p/crypto-js/>`_ [#futurejs]_ ; this mean that a parameter encoded by a